There is no doubt that our far-away grandfathers, whether of English,

 opprobrious or bantering names; often running petulantly to the court

-about it and seeking redress by prosecution of the offender.
+t it and seeking redress by prosecution of the offender.
 And they

 were forever bringing suits in petty slander and libel cases.
 Colonial